rsyslog/rsyslog/source/configuration/modules/pmlastmsg.rst

 messages (they must be recognized) and we would not like to place this toll on every user but only on those actually in need of the feature.
-Note that the performance toll is not large -- but if you expect a very high message rate with tenthousands of messages per second, you will notice a difference.
+Note that the performance toll is not large -- but if you expect a very high message rate with ten thousands of messages per second, you will notice a difference.

 This module should be loaded first inside :doc:`rsyslog's parser